 Bhagwan has said " Man should understand that he is not merely the body, but the combination of body, mind and spirits" The prime objective of SSS Wellness centre is to promote holistic wellness of mankind.
 The objective of Wellness is being accomplished through yoga, motivational study circles, meditation, counselling and music therapy.

-As on 2016, Wellness centre has benefited 200 people in improving their quality of Life.
+As on 2018, Wellness centres have benefited 20000 people in improving their quality of Life.

 The Sri Sathya Sai Trust, Maharashtra alongwith the whole-hearted support from HDFC bank had taken up the responsibility to cater at the doorstep of 1200 villagers across 7 villages cool, drinking water.The project was successfully completed in the year April 2004.